 Backslope Gradient Active Pressure (pcf) At-Rest Pressure (pcf)

 Level 45 65

-2:1 60 80
+2 1 60 80

-- 17. Active pressures should be used for walls where horizontal movement at the top of the wall is not restricted.
-At-rest pressures should be used to design walls with movement restrained at the top, such as basement walls and walls structurally connected at the top.
-The walls should also be designed to resist one half of any surcharge loads imposed on the backfill behind the walls.
-The designer should account for the surcharge loading created during backfill operations. - 18.
-To account for seismic loading, a horizontal line load surcharge equal to 10H2 lbs/horizontal foot of wall may be assumed to act at 0.6H above the heel of the wall base (where H is the height of the wall.) - 19.
+- 18 To account for seismic loading, a horizontal line load surcharge equal to 10H lbs/horizontal foot of wall may be assumed to act at 0.6H above the heel of the wall base (where H is the height of the wall.) - 19.
 The above lateral pressures assume the walls are fully drained to prevent hydrostatic pressure behind the walls.
-Drainage materials behind the wall should consist of Class 2 permeable material complying with Section 68 & CalTrans Standard Specifications, latest edition, or 3/4 inch permeable drainrock.
+Drainage materials behind the wall should consist of Class 2 permeable material complying with Section 68 of CalTrans Standard Specifications, latest edition, or 3/4 inch permeable drainrock.
 Drainage material should be wrapped in Mirafi 140 N or equivalent.
 The drainage material should be at least 12 inches thick.
-The drains should extend from the base of the wails io within 12 inches of the top of the backfill.
+The drains should extend from the base of ihe walls to within 12 inches of the top of the backfill.
 A perforated pipe should be placed (holes down) about 4 inches above the bottom of the wall and discharge at a suitable location.
 Wall backdrains should be plugged at the surface with clayey material to prevent infiltration of surface runoff into the backdrains.

-Site Drainaae
+Site Drainage